Call Us: +32 2 466 00 16

 Introduction to Patterns

-One might not believe it, but design patterns do not find their origin in software architecture.
-Patterns were first described in the 1970s by a real "Bricks and Stones" architect.
-A pattern is defined as a re-usable solution to a common type of problem, without ever repeating the actual way the solution is implemented.
-This means that patterns are an ideal learning tool and also ideal for communicating design ideas.
-Of course there are also anti-patterns, things often used, but actually better avoided.
+One might not believe it, but design patterns did not originate in software architecture.
+Instead, patterns were first described in the 1970s by a real 'bricks and mortar' architect.
+A pattern is defined as a reusable solution to a common problem, without dictating the exact implementation.
+This characteristic makes patterns an ideal learning tool and a powerful means for communicating design ideas.
+Of course, there are also anti-patterns—approaches that are frequently used but are better avoided.

 • What is a Pattern?